apacheignite/documentation/odbc-driver/connecting-string.md

 attribute-keyword ::= identifier
 attribute-value ::= character-string

+To put it simple connection string is just list of the key=value entries separated by semicolon.
 You can find connection string samples below.
 [block:api-header]
 {
   "type": "basic",